 All aboard the giant cruise ship at 8 am in the morning and the first thing I need to do is grab a greek coffee.
 It’s April so the wind is quite crisp on the top deck, but the serenity makes up for the chilly wind.
 Our cruise ship departs Athens and we head out on an adventure to explore three islands in the Aegean sea.
-Our destinations are Hydra, Poros and Aegina, each unique in their own way, which I was about to discover.
+Our destinations are Hydra, Poros, and Aegina, each unique in their own way, which I was about to discover.

-From Athens the first part of the cruise takes a couple of hours.
-There is an opportunity to have coffee, some breakfast and hear the briefing about the day ahead.
+From Athens, the first part of the cruise takes a couple of hours.
+There is an opportunity to have coffee, some breakfast, and hear the briefing about the day ahead.
 As we begin to pull into the port of Hydra, everyone aboard rushes to the deck to admire the houses and buildings sprawled across the steep hills of the island.

 I didn’t know where to begin.
 After stepping off the boat my senses were overwhelmed.
-The car-less instead uses donkeys to transport people and goods throughout the town.
+The car-less island instead uses donkeys to transport people and goods throughout the town.
 Dogs lay sleeping in doorways and cats prowled throughout the winding alleys leading up the hills.

 It was lucky I wasn’t heading in any particular direction because it truly was a maze.
 The white buildings and orange roofs paint a beautiful sight from the scenic points atop the hill.
 After a long climb in the sun, I finally made it to a small clearing, which overlooked a church on one side and the entire town and port on the other.

 Hydra was my favorite of the three islands.
 Running through the maze of alleys, streets and stairs led to new discoveries around each corner.
-I think the absence of cars adding to the historic atmosphere in the town, which from the very first moment felt peaceful and slow-paced.
+I think the absence of cars adds to the historic atmosphere in the town, which from the very first moment felt peaceful and slow-paced.

 After a brisk jog down the hill to make it back before the ship left we were on our way to the second destination of the day, Poros.

 My favorite part about Poros was cruising to the port while on the ship, admiring the town from the water.
-I’ve never experienced towns quite like those in Greece that seem to scale the entire hill.
+I’ve never experienced towns quite like those in Greece that seems to scale the entire hill.
 It is probably quite unextraordinary for many Europeans but having grown up in flat urban areas, the tiered layout of the towns was something to marvel at.

-Immediately after stepping foot onto Poros I was lured into an ice cream store by a large man with an even larger smile.
-Not normally one for sweets, I have to say the vanilla ice-cream was not your run of the mill scoop.
+Immediately after stepping foot onto Poros, I was lured into an ice cream store by a large man with an even larger smile.
+Not normally one for sweets, I have to say the vanilla ice cream was not your run-of-the-mill scoop.
 I’m not sure what they did to it but it was special.

 We had 45 minutes to explore the island so I set off into the maze of alleys once again.
-My favorite little scene from the adventure was a small blue car parked in the middle of nowhere, no people around.
+My favorite little scene from the adventure was a small blue car parked in the middle of nowhere, with no people around.
 It was a world away from the hustle of a big city.